-The Five Major Pieces to the Life Puzzle, A Guide to Personal Success - A Book Review
+Five Major Pieces to the Life Puzzle - a Guide to Personal Success

-Mr. Jim Rohn, who passed away in 2009, was the inspiration for many of the nationally known professional speakers popular today.
-His concepts have inspired people like the Co-author of the Chicken Soup for the Soul series, Mark Victor Hansen, who says Mr. Rohn has "style, substance, charisma, relevance, charm, and what he says makes a difference."
-His words had a lifelong impact on Anthony (Tony) Robbins who believes Jim Rohn's philosophy can "enhance the quality of life for anyone who exposes themselves to it."
+Mr. Jim Rohn was the inspiration for many of the popular speakers today.
+His concepts have inspired those like Mark Victor Hansen, the Co-author of the Chicken Soup for the Soul series.
+Hansen says Mr. Rohn has "style, substance, charisma, relevance, charm, and what he says makes a difference."
+His words had a lifelong impact on Tony Robbins who believes Rohn's philosophy can "enhance the quality of life for anyone who exposes themselves to it."

 by Mr. Jim Rohn

 Have you ever heard of Mr. Jim Rohn?See results without voting

 The way we choose to think influences our habits and behavior.
 "As adults, we examine new information through the filter of our personal philosophy."
 From this, we either choose to strengthen or reject those ideas, based on what we think is valuable.
 To succeed, he advises that we control the process of our thinking and cautions that our erroneous conclusions may block the achievement of our goals.